 An artificial tooth root is created by surgically inserting a small titanium rod into the jawbone.
 To replace missing teeth, dental implants are used.
 A secure and stable foundation for a false tooth can be created using titanium, a type of metal that has the capacity to form bonds with real bone.
 To act as the artificial tooth replacement, a dental crown (cap) is then affixed to the top of the implant.

 When used together, the dental crown and implant have a very similar appearance and feel to a natural tooth.

 Like with bridges, you should take care of your dental implants just like your natural teeth.
 This includes a strong brushing and flossing routine, and regular visits to the dentist.

 How do I know which option is right for me?

 Dental implants and dental bridges both have their advantages, and the best option for any given person will depend on that person's oral health needs as well as his or her financial situation.

 The placement of dental implants is significantly more invasive than the placement of dental bridges.
 However, dental implants can often appear and feel more natural than dental bridges.

-In addition, for the dental implant procedure to be successful, you must have a sufficient volume of jaw bone.
-If you don't have enough bone in your jaw, you may still be able to get an implant, but you would need to undergo a bone grafting procedure first to ensure that the implant could be supported.
-As a result, the implant process would take longer and be somewhat more invasive.
+Furthermore, sufficient jaw bone volume is required for the dental implant procedure to be successful.
+If you don't have enough bone in your jaw, you may still be able to get an implant, but you'll need to have a bone grafting procedure first to ensure that the implant is stable.
+As a result, the implant procedure would be longer and more invasive.